swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ```

 In the above example, `Togglable` and all of its requirements
 are isolated to the main actor.
-The `Switch` type infers its isolation
+Swift infers main-actor isolation
-from the protocol conformance, and the implementation of `toggle` is
+on types that conform to `Togglable`, so all methods and properties
-isolated to the main actor.
+of `Switch` are isolated to the main actor, including the `isOn`
+property and the `toggle` method.

-Isolation is only inferred from protocols when the conformance is
+Swift only infers isolation from protocols when you write the conformance
-written at the primary declaration.
-If the conformance is written in
+at the primary declaration.
+If you write the conformance in
 an extension, then isolation inference only applies to requirements that
 are implemented in the extension.
 For example, the following code
 implements a conformance of `Switch` to `Togglable` in an extension: